 According to the Business Dictionary, a process is:

 Sequence of interdependent and linked procedures which, at every stage, consume one or more resources […] to convert inputs (data, material, parts, etc.) into outputs.
 These outputs then serve as inputs for the next stage until a known goal or end result is reached.

 See what I mean about complicating things?
 What do all those words mean?
 They mean that a process is a series of actions that demand resources (people, information, money, etc.) to convert something that got in into something else.
 This goes on until the ultimate goal is reached, much simpler, right?

 In other words, a process is a series of steps and decisions one or more individuals make in order to complete work.
 We don’t realize it, but processes are everywhere, they’re happening all the time, around us in many aspects of our work and even our personal life.
-Here are a few examples of situations that are processes (and you didn’t notice):
+Here are a few examples of situations that process (and you didn’t notice):

 - Placing an order at a restaurant (and having it prepared);

 - Developing a budget (and analysing its results);

 - Triaging a patient at an emergency room (according to urgency level, for example);

 - Transporting luggage in and out of an aircraft;